cap-js/docs/guides/databases-postgres.md

 To start the application with the new profile `postgres-docker`, the `spring-boot-maven-plugin` can be used: `mvn spring-boot:run -Dspring-boot.run.profiles=postgres-docker`.
 Learn more about the [configuration of a PostgreSQL database](../java/persistence-services#postgresql-1){ .learn-more}

-### Service Bindings for CDS tooling {.impl .java}
+### Service Bindings for CDS Tooling {.impl .java}

 #### Using Defaults with `[pg]` Profile {.impl .java}

-The `@cds-js/postgres` comes with default credentials under profile `[pg]` that match the defaults used in the [docker setup](#using-docker).
-So, in case you stick to these defaults you can skip the next sections and just go ahead, deploy your database:
+`@cds-js/postgres` comes with a set of default credentials under the profile `[pg]` that matches the defaults used in the [docker setup](#using-docker).
+So, if you stick to these defaults you can skip to deploying your database with:

 ```sh
 cds deploy --profile pg
 ```

-#### In Your private `.cdsrc-private.json` {.impl .java}
+#### In Your Private `.cdsrc-private.json` {.impl .java}

-If you use `cds deploy` to directly [deploy to a PostgreSQL database](#using-cds-deploy) and don't use the default credentials you need to additionally configure the service bindings (connection data) for the CDS tooling.
-Add them to your private `.cdsrc-private.json`:
+If you don't use the default credentials and want to use just `cds deploy`, you need to configure the service bindings (connection data) for the CDS tooling.
+Add the connection data to your private `.cdsrc-private.json`:

 ```json
 {